Investing Real Estate Investing

 By investing money in a REIT, you get the benefits of owning part of the company.
 When the REIT decides to distribute profits as dividends, you get paid.
 If the REIT appreciates due to the rising prices of the real estate it owns, you might be able to sell your REIT shares to lock in the gains.

-Some REITs are regulated by the SEC, whereas others are not.
+Some REITs are regulated by the SEC, which are the ones I would recommend looking into.
+Others are not regulated.
 The regulations may state what type of financial statements and other information the company must share with its investors.
 If you invest in a non-regulated REIT, you may not get as much information about your investment in a timely manner.

 Types of REITs